Josef Bican: Rapid Vienna

 In 1931, when Bican first joined Rapid Vienna, he received 150 schillings, but, by the age of 20, Rapid wanted to keep him so much that they paid him 600 schillings.
 In 1931, for Rapid Vienna's Reserve team, Josef scored 30 goals in 16 games.
 In his debut game against Austria Wien, club where Matthias Sindelar played, Bican scored four goals in a victory 5–3.

 Bican recalls the game as this: "Sometime in the tenth minute, I received the ball from the right, in a large amount of space, went around Gall and with my left foot, I scored the first goal, into the corner.
-Weselik broke through and struck a shot that hit the cross bar, on the rebound I hooked the ball into to the net, again, with my left foot.
+Weselik broke through and struck a shot that hit the cross bar, on the rebound I hooked the ball into the net, again, with my left foot.
 Before halftime, I scored my third goal, a nice, clean instep at full speed.
 My teammates rushed towards me and carried me to the center of the field.
 For my fourth, I luckily got past Mock and only Gall was in front of me, he took me to the ground, but I was still able to shoot and score the decisive fifth goal.
 When the match was over, everyone was kissing me.
 But in the dressing room they had to cut open my sleeve, to get my shirt off me.
 I had finished the game with a swollen wrist.
 I didn't even notice it.
 The joy was greater than the pain".
 In 1932 Josef scored 51 goals in 42 games for Rapid Vienna.
 23 goals in 9 reserve team games and 28 goals in 33 first team games In 1933 Josef signed a contract to play a game for Wiener AC, in which they beat Phonix Schwechat 6-2, with Josef scoring 4.

 Bican won the Austrian title with Rapid in 1934–35 and his first goalscoring accolade, but by the end of the season, he had been suspended after refusing to sign a new contract and Bican decided to go on strike.
 In total for Rapid Vienna, Josef played 156 games and scored 201 goals.
-Through one of his uncles, a deal was done with Admira Wien, at the time the most successful side in Austrian history.
+Through one of his uncles, a deal was done with Admira Vienna, at the time the most successful side in Austrian history.
 Rapid however, refused to release his registration, and Bican went nine months without playing a game.
 When he was allowed to leave, Bican won championships in both his seasons with the Vienna club, but his heart was set on his family's homeland.